Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Amazing China travel resources

-Here are some more China travel-related things to help you:
+Here are some more China travel-related things I know will help you:

-• If you want to do a crash course in Mandarin before you leave, I recommend LTL where you can enjoy a 20% discount
+• If you want to do a crash course in Mandarin, I recommend LTL where you can enjoy a 20% discount

 • Read the article on vaccinations for China and make an appointment with your doctor if necessary